Noobie7612/DB_notes/db_section.md

 from employees;
 ```

-> Note that NULL values aren't affected by any arithmetic operations
+> note that NULL values aren't affected by any arithmetic operations

 ### Column Alias